thesearejokes/GBA-Voxel-space/README.md

+# Hello, I'm a fork!
+This is a fork of [juanmv94/GameBoy-Advance-3D-voxel-space-demo](https://github.com/juanmv94/GameBoy-Advance-3D-voxel-space-demo) that is made with the intent of studying the inner workings of this probably obscure home project.
+Mostly translating the comments and variables, documenting compilation process and improving the code if I can.

+I could've just made an engine from scratch, but non the less I found an opportunity to work with someone else's code on my own will, and most importantly learning github.

+Everything below is copy of original [README.md](https://github.com/juanmv94/GameBoy-Advance-3D-voxel-space-demo/blob/master/README.md).

 # GameBoy-Advance-3D-voxel-space-demo
 A custom 3D voxel space engine tech demo for the GameBoy Advance written in C compilable with [DevKitARM](https://devkitpro.org/)
 ![emulator screenshot](https://1.bp.blogspot.com/-SwvNjzXt0g8/WwbdIHc4OnI/AAAAAAAAAm0/NQX5AFOm5zYo5uImaia6Xj_6eIBsNr9wwCLcBGAs/s1600/v2.png)